fabicodestube-dotcom/Dart-Penalty-Playback/README.md

 ---

-## ❤️ Support the Project

-This app is completely free, ad-free, and respects your privacy.
-If you enjoy using it and want to support its development, you can fuel the project through one of these platforms:

-*   ☕ **[Support on Ko-fi (One-time Tip)](https://ko-fi.com)** — Great for a quick, one-time donation with zero platform fees.

-*Thank you so much for backing this independent project!*

----

 ## ✨ Key Features (USPs)

 *   **🎙️ Built-in Voice Recorder:** Record your own voice directly inside the app to announce scores, checkouts, and custom game events.